TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/SubpageLayout.rst

 Create a subpage page layout with page TSconfig
 ===============================================

-We now create a subpage layout with two columns and row for the jumbotron in a new file :file:`packages/my-site-package/Configuration/TsConfig/Page/PageLayout/Subpage.tsconfig` containing :ref:`page TSconfig <t3tsref:setting-page-tsconfig>`. :
+We now create a subpage layout with two columns and a row for the stage in a new file :file:`packages/my-site-package/Configuration/TsConfig/Page/PageLayout/Subpage.tsconfig` containing :ref:`page TSconfig <t3tsref:setting-page-tsconfig>`. :